How to Build a Gaming PC: Your Ultimate DIY Guide

 Frequently Asked Questions

-Is it really cheaper to build a gaming PC than to buy a pre-built one?
+Is it really cheaper to build a gaming PC than to buy one?

-How difficult is it to build a gaming PC for a beginner?
+Is building a gaming PC too difficult for a beginner?

 Should I choose Intel or AMD for my CPU and GPU?